jesseotremblay/jtrem.com/src/content/blog/2024-12-15-product-management-needs-a-reset.md

   - product-leadership
 description: "There's a palpable tension in the product management community these days.
 Over the past year, I've had countless conversations with PMs, product leaders, and executives trying to understand why.
 A clear pattern has emerged: product management has lost its way."
 ---
+# Product Management Needs a Reset: From Optimization to Acceleration

 There's a palpable tension in the product management community these days.
 Over the past year, I've had countless conversations with PMs, product leaders, and executives trying to understand why.
 A clear pattern has emerged: product management has lost its way.

 Over the last decade, we've transformed from a role focused on building great products into one obsessed with process and optimization.
 The irony is striking – the very frameworks meant to make us faster and more effective have become rigid orthodoxy.
 "Lean startup," "agile," and "growth" methodologies have become chains rather than enablers, with PMs spending more time following their rules than remembering why these frameworks exist in the first place.

-Brian Chesky recently captured this tension perfectly when he said "Technology might as well be a synonym for 'change'.
-We are in the change industry."
+Brian Chesky (CEO of Airbnb) recently captured this tension perfectly [on an episode of Decoder with Nilay Patel](https://www.theverge.com/24279570/airbnb-ceo-brian-chesky-founder-mode-apple-steve-jobs-management-decoder-podcast-2024)
+> Technology might as well be a synonym for 'change'.
+We are in the change industry.
 He contrasted this with Tim Cook's tenure at Apple – excellent at scaling the iPhone, but not at creating transformative change.
 This distinction cuts to the heart of what's wrong with product management today.

-We've become Tim Cooks in a world that needs Brian Cheskys.
 We've mastered the art of optimization and process, but lost sight of our real purpose: driving meaningful change through technology.
 Product managers should be agents of transformation, not custodians of the status quo.
 Instead, we've built careers around optimizing what exists rather than imagining what could be.

 ## Why Product Managers Exist